 - Delivering benefits information to employees in accessible formats.

 Employment Practices: Accommodations:

-- We added clarity to the existing (4) weighted questions.
+- We added clarity to the existing (4) weighted question sets.

-- Additional clarity was added to the existing one (1) non-weighted question, the non-weighted Personal Assistance Services (PAS) question from Employment Practices: Benefits was added along with two (2) new non-weighted questions about services for Deaf and hard of hearing employees and flexible work options for employees with disabilities.
+- Additional clarity was added to the existing one (1) non-weighted question set, the non-weighted Personal Assistance Services (PAS) question set from Employment Practices: Benefits was added along with two (2) new non-weighted question sets about services for Deaf and hard of hearing employees and flexible work options for employees with disabilities.

-- We added clarity to four (4) questions.
-No new questions were added.
-Six (6) questions remain weighted and 2 remain non-weighted.
+- We added clarity to four (4) question sets.
+No new questions were added to the sets.
+Six (6) question sets remain weighted and 2 remain non-weighted.